Giphy/GiphyAPI/README.md

 ###### Parameters

-+ s - term or phrase to translate into a GIF
 + limit - (optional) number of results to return, maximum 100.
 Default: 25
 + offset - (optional) results offset, defaults to 0);
 + fmt - (optional) return results in html or json format (useful for viewing responses as GIFs to debug/test)